-Catherine specialises in insolvency and property law.
-She advises individuals, companies and office holders, and has extensive High Court experience.
-Catherine is ranked as a leading junior for insolvency by Legal 500.
-Having previously been Junior Counsel to the Crown, she has a particular expertise in directors’ disqualification.
-Catherine has experience from the County Court to the Court of Appeal acting for landlords and tenants in cases involving forfeiture, nuisance, dilapidations and service charges.
+Catherine specialises in insolvency, commercial and property law and has extensive High Court experience.
+She is ranked as a leading junior by Legal 500 and Chambers & Partners, where she is described as “an excellent advocate”.
+Having previously been appointed Junior Counsel to the Crown, Catherine has a particular expertise in directors’ disqualification.

 Catherine has extensive experience of corporate and personal insolvency, with a particular interest in directors’ disqualification.